A History of (fictional) Dunwich

 Sport

-Dunwich Heath, a gorse covered sandy area just to the west of the town filled with small woods proves a popular recreational area, both for locals and tourists.
-It is poularly said to be haunted by the spirit of an executed 18th century soldier, the drummer "Black Toby", and by "Black Shuck", the folkloric hell hound of East Anglia.
-The remians of the gibbet mentioned by James in his travelogue may have led rise to such stories.
+Dunwich Heath, a gorse-covered sandy area just to the west of the town filled with small woods proves a popular recreational area, both for locals and tourists.
+It is popularly said to be haunted by the spirit of an executed 18th-century soldier, the drummer "Black Toby", and by "Black Shuck", the folkloric hell hound of East Anglia.
+The remains of the gibbet mentioned by James in his travelogue may have led rise to such stories.